 Hikari (Kari) Yagami in Digimon Adventure, younger sister of Taichi (Tai), who gets the Incurable Cough of Death during one episode.
-Through a flashback in the anime, she is shown to have gotten pneumonia.
 It's later stated that Hikari had not properly healed from a huge cold that left her bedridden and unable to join the kids who'd become the Digidestined in their fateful school trip.
 Said cold came back with a vengeance when they were in the Digital World, causing Hikari to fall down with a fever that was just as bad as back home — only that in this particular Sick Episode, they had no ways to properly treat her, and for worse Machinedramon was tracking them.
 It triggered Taichi's bad memories of the incident in which, years ago, he accidentally caused Hikari to almost die of pneumonia.

 Relena Norstein from Digimon Savers, which led to her older half-brother Touma joining sides with Kurata to get her "cured."
 This is a prime example of the writers not defining the disease: she's in a wheelchair, although she can walk short distances, and Touma wins the Nobel Prize for curing her, but it's incredibly vague otherwise.

 Chiho, Uzume's Ashikabi from Sekirei has a mysterious unnamed illness that keeps her hospitalized.
 It later becomes a pivotal plot point towards the middle of the second season (Pure Engagement)

 Rin (stomach ulcers coming from her Broken Bird personality and the stress of her horrible former home life) and Akito (unclear illness; maybe the same sickness that killed her father, or maybe psychosomatic).
 Even though they're sick, they both scare the living crap out of people: Rin because she's headstrong and harsh, Akito because she's the feared leader of the Sohma clan.